 I recently got in to 'smash booking' in my Lyradori Traveler's Notebook and I must say I love doing them.
 I really don't have the patience or time to create full scrapbooks and layouts, so much prefer the stick anything any way you choose method.

-This post uses an affiliate link, but it is for a product that I love and use myself.
+This post uses affiliate links, which means I get a small commission if you purchase through my links, but they are for products that I love and use myself.

 What is a Smash Book?